 Freehold land has an unlimited useful life and therefore is not depreciated.
+Work in progress is not subject to depreciation or revaluation.
 Depreciation of other property and equipment is provided for on a straight-line method to allocate their cost to their residual values over their estimated useful lives at the following annual rates: